tadayoni1/books/README.md

   - jenkins-aws-secret-key-id
   - jenkins-aws-secret-access-key
 - run `sudo systemctl restart jenkins` so jenkins can connect to docker

+### Jenkins Pipeline
+After Kubernetes cluster is deployed and jenkins server is ready and configured, connect jenkins to the github repo and run the pipeline.

 Web api source: https://github.com/rmotr/flask-api-example